-New South Wales' mineral royalties can be volatile.
+New South Wales' mining royalties can be volatile.
 A large share of royalties revenue is generated from coal exports to Asia, which means that the amount of royalties collected in coming years are sensitive to changes in:

-- coal export volumes an increase in coal volumes increases the quantity of coal that royalties are charged on, hence increasing revenue - coal export prices an increase in coal export prices increases the value of coal exports, increasing royalties revenue - exchange rates an appreciation of the Australian-US exchange rate reduces the Australian dollar value of coal exports, putting downward pressure on royalties revenue due to coal exports being transacted in US dollars.
+- coal production volumes an increase in coal volumes increases the quantity of coal that royalties are charged on, hence increasing revenue - coal prices an increase in coal prices increases the value of coal sold to domestic and international customers, increasing royalties revenue - exchange rates an appreciation of the Australian-US exchange rate reduces the Australian dollar value of coal exports because coal exports are typically transacted in US dollars.

-Table B.6 denotes the sensitivity of forecast royalties revenue to a one percentage point increase in coal prices and coal production volumes.
+Table B.5 denotes the sensitivity of forecast royalties revenue to a one percentage point increase in coal prices, coal production volumes and the Australian-US exchange rate.

+Factors affecting royalties revenue 2021-22 Budget 2022-23 Fo 2023-24 rward estima 2024-25 ates Sensitivity

+\$m \$m \$m \$m

+Coal prices 15 15 15 15 Single percentage

-2020-21 2021-22 2022-23 2023-24 Factors affecting royalties revenue Forward estimates Budget Sensitivity \$m \$m \$m \$m Coal prices 13 14 14 15 Single percentage point increase in 14 Coal volumes 13 13 14 factor
+Coal volumes 15 14 14 15 point increase in

+Exchange rate (\$A vs \$US) (14) (14) (13) (14) factor